ryik5/FlexibleDBMS/README.md

-# FlexibleDBMS
+## FlexibleDBMS

 It is maintained by [@ryik5](https://github.com/ryik5).

 ## What?

+Do easy using of flexible queries and hard coded queries on switchable DBs.
-This application provides an easy way to reuse SQL queries for different types and instances of the database.
+This application provides the easy way to reuse SQL queries for different types and instances of  databases.

+Function:
+- Importing text files and Excel ones into a local SQLite DB
+- Compacting DB with imported data by removing unneeded or empty columns
+- Adding links on different type DBs
+- Storing hard coded queries and flexible stored queries connected on the specific DB
 ## Quickstart

 ### Usage